-Restaurants, Bars, Wineries, Distilleries and Breweries: All restaurants, bars, wineries, distilleries and breweries shall be closed from 10:00 p.m. until 5:00 a.m. every day.
+Restaurants, Bars, Wineries, Distilleries and Breweries: All restaurants, bars, wineries, distilleries and breweries shall close indoor service in conformance with the State Guidance on Closure of Sectors in Response to COVID-19.9 These facilities shall be closed from 10:00 p.m. until 5:00 a.m. every day.
 Guests already in the facility at 10:00 p.m. may remain until 11:00 p.m. and only staff needed to close, open or clean the facility shall be in the facility between 11:00 p.m. and 5:00 a.m.
 These businesses are required to ensure their customers comply with all of the following measures and shall immediately close if they are not able to do so: